Blue Cross Blue Shield Medicare Supplement Review (2026)

 Blue Cross Blue Shield Medicare Supplement Plan Types

-Blue Cross Blue Shield has all 10 Medicare Supplement plan types, but availability varies by state.
+Blue Cross Blue Shield covers all 10 Medicare Supplement plan types, but availability varies by state.
 Each plan covers a standardized set of Medicare out-of-pocket costs, so a Plan G from Blue Cross Blue Shield covers the same benefits as a Plan G from any other insurer.
-Plan availability, premium pricing, customer service and pricing methods are what set insurers apart.

-Blue Cross Blue Shield Medicare Supplement plans are available in 37 states plus Washington, D.C., though the plans you can buy and what you'll pay depend on where you live.
+Blue Cross Blue Shield Medicare Supplement plans are available in 37 states plus Washington, D.C.
+The plans you can buy and what you'll pay depend on where you live.
 Florida has the widest selection, with all 10 standardized plan types available.
-Most states offer Plans A, F, G and N at minimum.
-Massachusetts, Minnesota and Wisconsin don't follow the standard lettered plan structure.
-Pricing methods also vary by state, with most Blue Cross Blue Shield members using Attained Age Pricing, so your premiums increase as you get older.
+Most states offer Plans A, F, G and N.

 Alabama